Protecting Californians from Warrantless Searches (AB 358)

 CalECPA is a common-sense extension of the U.S. Supreme Court’s unanimous decision in Riley v.
 California.
 That decision required police to comply with the basic constitutional process that applies to other searches – “get a warrant” – before police can access the troves of intimate information held on a smartphone.
 CalECPA reflects the protections in the Riley case and generally requires police to get a warrant before accessing electronic device information.

+AB 358 would create an unnecessary exception to CalECPA.
 The bill purports to protect the public from alleged stalking devices but nothing in existing law prevents police from searching these devices in an efficient and timely manner.
 CalECPA simply requires that law enforcement get a warrant before searching any device – a process that can take as little as 15 minutes.
 CalECPA also currently allows for warrantless searches of devices where the police agency believes an emergency involving danger of death or serious physical injury to any person requires accessing the device.

 Principal Bill Author: